How do I hire an attorney at your office?

 What is divorce mediation?

 Divorce mediation is a process by which parties to a divorce agree to meet with a neutral third party to help them reach an amicable resolution on the issues of their divorce.
 Mediation can be a very useful tool in many situations and is often ordered by the court once a divorce action has been commenced.
 However, there are situations in which mediation is not appropriate, such as if one party has been the victim of domestic abuse at the hands the other spouse, or otherwise feels threatened or intimidated by their spouse.
-All of our attorneys, Thomas Tuft, Susan Lach, and Letty Van Ert, are also trained mediators.
+Thomas Tuft, Susan Lach, John Jerabek, Dan O’Connell, Letty Van Ert, Lindsey O’Connell and Alexandra Connell, in addition to being licensed attorneys are also Rule 114 Qualified Neutrals (mediators).

 How long does it take to complete a divorce?